 Crack the eggs into a large bowl and beat using an electric whisk whilst gradually adding the sugar until pale.
 Pour the chocolate mixture into the egg mixture and gently fold together using a rubber spatula.
 Divide the mixture between the ramekins and chill for at least 30 minutes (or up to 5 hours, if making in advance).

 Ten minutes before you're ready to bake the cakes, preheat your oven to 350 F.

 Spoon a heaped teaspoon of the cooled caramel into the centre of each ramekin and slightly push it down into the cake mixture.
-Place the ramekins onto a small baking tray and bake for 8-10 minutes.
+Place the ramekins onto a small baking tray and bake for 12-20 minutes, they should be molten in the middle and set around the edges.
 Loosen the edges of the cakes with a knife and turn out onto individual plates.
 Serve immediately with whipped cream or vanilla ice cream.